LucHermitte/lh-vim-lib/doc/Project.md

 This is tedious to do correctly: we must have a way to find all buffers that share the same variable.
-Should we maintain a list of buffers, or jump in every buffer (and trigger too many unrequired autocommands if done incorrectly), or should we echeck buffer pathnames against a pattern...?
+Should we maintain a list of buffers, or jump in every buffer (and trigger too many unrequired autocommands if done incorrectly), or should we check buffer pathnames against a pattern...?

 How often does this need arise?
 Much to often IMO.
 In [BuildToolsWrapper](https://github.com/LucHermitte/vim-build-tools-wrapper/), I've experimented the issue when I wanted to change the current compilation directory (from _Debug_ to _Release_ for instance).
-This is just one option, but it impacts CMake configuration directory, included directory list (for `.h.in` files), build directory, etc.
+This is just one option, but it impacts CMake configuration directory, included directory list (for `.h.in` files), build directory, compilation database, etc.

 Being able to toggle an option between several values, when this is a buffer local option, quickly becomes a nightmare.
 This is because we don't have